-At the Law Offices of Steven J. Horn, contract attorneys will help you resolve your dispute and recover the compensation you deserve.
+At the Law Offices of Steven J. Horn in Encino, Los Angeles, contract Litigation attorneys will help you resolve your dispute and recover the compensation you deserve.
 If you or your business has been accused of breaching a contract, we will aggressively defend your position and help you eliminate or reduce your liability.

 How is a Contract Formed?